Networks Troubleshooting - Android

 • The phone must NOT be in Airplane Mode.
 Airplane Mode will disable WiFi.

-• Avoid using 'Task Killer' apps on your phone.
+• Avoid using 'Task Killer' apps on your Android phone.
 Task killer apps can potentially kill the background processes that monitor the Networks.

 • Make sure that the Network SSID is typed correctly and matches EXACTLY as your WiFi SSID (case sensitive).
 If you are connected to the Network, the screen in Simple In/Out should show blue circles if the SSID is typed correctly.